-To see more examples and benefits of our high performance solutions, continue reading.
+To see more examples of how to reduce blower noise and the benefits of our high performance fan noise control solutions, continue reading.

-Below are some more examples showing how we can reduce fan noise in a variety of industrial applications.
+Below are some more examples showing how to reduce fan noise and blower sound in a variety of industrial applications.
 Some are case studies where fans were causing noise nuisance to nearby residents (in some, noise abatement notices had been issued).
 Some are case studies of controlling fan noise for workers to comply with the Control of Noise at Work regulations.
 Many of the examples illustrate the major benefits that can result from using our engineering or advanced solutions to reduce fan noise, namely large cost savings and higher noise reductions than other sound attenuating methods.

 Reducing Transport Fan Noise in a Food Factory

 A company wanted to reduce workplace noise from an 'airveyor' system used to convey plastic bottles around a factory that manufactures product for the food industry.
 The conveying system uses a series of fans to transport the bottles.
 The company received a quote for £130,000 for acoustic enclosures to encase the conveying system.
-They then discovered our company and asked us to help.
-Our small noise mitigation measures were applied to the fans, reducing the noise by 6 dBA such that noise levels fell below the 85 dBA target.
+They then asked for our advice.
+We found the transport fans were the main noise source.
+Our small noise mitigation measures were applied to the fans, reducing the air conveyor noise by 6 dBA such that sound levels fell below the 85 dBA target.
 The total cost was about £2500, so our fan noise suppression solution achieved the desired noise reduction while saving the company about £127,000.

 Paper Waste Extractor Fan Noise Abatement

 A printing company wanted to reduce the noise from a paper waste extraction blower.
 The blower was annoying local residents who asked that a sound-proofing method be applied.
 The company installed an expensive acoustic enclosure around the blower, but noise nuisance complaints continued.
-They then discovered us and asked for our help.
+They then asked us how to reduce the blower noise.
 We found that the problem was caused by a very loud and annoying low frequency tone ('hum') that emanated from the blower.
 We designed an engineering noise cancellation modification targeted specifically at suppressing the noise tone ('hum').
 This was highly successful, achieving a 19 dB reduction in the noise tone such that it was no longer audible.
 Complaints stopped immediately.
 Had our solution been fitted first, it would have saved the company money because an acoustic enclosure would not have been needed.

 Noise Control of Axial Fans for Machine Cooling